micibruzola/TestProjekt/README.md

 # ProjectRepo
-This is my repository for projects
+This is my first public repo for studying purposes